How do I know what I’m recording?

 This is a common question with a simple answer.
 Simply tilt the bracket to the pre-existing dot and you will have the correct angle for any standard tennis court.
 I almost wish it were harder, but it’s not.
 99% of tennis courts have a 10′ high fence and either an 18′ or 21′ setback from baseline to fence.
 It’s really that simple!

 If you do encounter an unusual or non-standard court, you may want to turn on the wireless and make sure you have the picture you want.
 The whole process, if necessary, takes less than a minute.
 Of course if you have a standard camcorder, you can just tilt the viewfinder down while it’s on the fence.
-When using any of the newer wide angle camcorders like the MUVI HD10, the GoPro or the Kodak Playsports with their super wide angles, it’s impossible to mess up.
+It’s hard to mess up when using any of the newer wide angle camcorders like the MUVI K-2 or the GoPro,

 Will it work with any camera?
 Can you suggest a camera?